bevyengine/bevy/release-content/migration_guides_template.md

 - Why did we make this breaking change?
 - How can users migrate their existing code?

-# Style Guide
+## Style Guide

 Keep it short and sweet:

 - Use bullet points and make sure it's searchable.
-- Avoid headings, or use at most one level.
+- Avoid headings.
+If you must, use only level-two headings.
 - Use backticks for types (e.g. `Vec<T>`) in either the title or the body.
 - Diff codeblocks can also be useful for succinctly communicating changes.